The Cost of Living in Seattle – What to Expect in the Emerald City

 To avoid spending too much and moving into a smaller home, you might want to consider moving to the suburbs where the costs are always lower, and not just when it comes to housing, but considering other aspects, as well.

-When it comes to eating out, a meal in a mid-range restaurant would probably cost around $30 per person.
-If you want to eat in one of the best restaurants in Seattle, you’ll probably have to pay at least twice as much and higher, depending on how trendy and classy a place you’ve chosen.
-To save a few bucks, leave the restaurants for something special or just an occasional treat, pack your kitchen items and try to cook for yourself as much as possible.
+If you are relocating for love, and even moving in together, you might want to treat your special someone with a meal and when it comes to eating out, a meal in a mid-range restaurant would probably cost around $30 per person.
+Also, if want to treat yourself with a nice meal when you unpack there are plenty of eateries to choose from.
+If you want to eat in one of the best restaurants in Seattle, you’ll probably have to pay at least twice as much and higher than in mid-range one, depending on how trendy and classy a place you’ve chosen.
+To save a few bucks, leave the restaurants for something special or just an occasional treat, pack your kitchen items, and try to cook for yourself as much as possible.

 Even though the supermarkets are somewhat pricey, too, you can be sure that the quality of the food is excellent.
 You can rely on the local markets to get fresh produce and seafood.
 Since these are open-air, they usually run from spring through fall.
 Take the opportunity to buy your food there while you can.

 When it comes to getting around the city, most people rely on public transportation.
-If you’re planning to learn how car shipping works and to ship your vehicle there, you can, of course, hire professional auto transport services, and your car will be delivered where you want it.
+If you’re planning to learn how car shipping works and transport your vehicle across the country, you can, of course, hire professional auto transport services, and your car will be delivered where you want it.
 However, we should warn you – the traffic here can be quite congested.
 In addition to that, gas is somewhat pricey, too – you’ll spend around $3.50 for a gallon of gas.

 When it comes to the public transportation system, the first thing to know about the light rail there is that it only serves a limited area, so it might not always be convenient to get anywhere you want.
 It might be a better idea to take the bus.
 A single ticket for a bus is about $2.70.
 The exact price depends on the time of the day you’re traveling and the distance between point A and point B. If you’re planning to travel by bus regularly, it pays off to buy the monthly Orca Card (around $100).